taoroalin/browser-benchmarks/readme.md

-Browser Benchmark is a collection of benchmarks of JavaScript / DOM features.
-Most of these are comparisons between different coding patterns, such as `Set` vs `{}`, meant to inform my coding practices.
+Browser Benchmarks is a collection of benchmarks of JavaScript / DOM features.
+Most of these are comparisons between different coding patterns, such as `Set` vs `{}`, meant to inform coding practices.
 Any contributions welcome.